vallpi/EducationApp/README.md

 v 0.2.1 Added Datagrid logic and updated some test logic. (by Sandvie)

+v 0.3.0 Changed design of some classes.
+Json files were redesigned.
+Added DB with seed method.
+Zadolbalsya (by Pyashy)

-v 0.2.2 Created a new branch for sound effects.
+v 0.3.1 Created a new branch for sound effects.
 Working on sound and pictures for result window. (by vallpi)